KseniaTimofeeva/KseniaTimofeeva_MobileTest/readme.md

+1. Setup project that has been discussed in the class.
+Make sure you can run both tests (native and web) successfully.<br />

+   See "hw1" package<br />

 2. For existing native mobile autotest try to use another locator (xpath, classname, ?).
     Define these locators using Appium Inspector.
 Are there any difference with id version?<br />